kgateway-dev/kgateway/docs/content/guides/security/tls/mtls/_index.md

 ### Extauth Server

-To make the default extauth server work with mTLS, the extauth deployment takes in an additional environment variable:
+To make the default extauth server work with mTLS, the extauth deployment adds in an Envoy sidecar and SDS sidecar.

-{{< highlight yaml "hl_lines=2-3" >}}
-        env:
-        - name: GLOO_MTLS
-          value: "true"
-{{< /highlight >}}

-The gloo-mtls-certs are added to the volumes section and mounted in the extauth container:

-{{< highlight yaml "hl_lines=2-4 7-10" >}}
-        volumeMounts:
-        - mountPath: /etc/envoy/ssl
-          name: gloo-mtls-certs
-          readOnly: true
-...
-      volumes:
-      - name: gloo-mtls
-        secret:
-          defaultMode: 420
-          secretName: gloo-mtls
-{{< /highlight >}}
+The configuration for the extauth envoy sidecar can be found in the extauth-sidecar-config confimap.

 ### Rate-limiting Server

-To make the default rate-limiting server work with mTLS, the rate-limit deployment takes in an additional environment variable as well:
+To make the default rate-limiting server work with mTLS, the rate-limit deployment also adds in an Envoy sidecar and SDS sidecar.

-{{< highlight yaml "hl_lines=2-3" >}}
-        env:
-        - name: GLOO_MTLS
-          value: "true"
-{{< /highlight >}}

-The gloo-mtls-certs are added to the volumes section and mounted in the rate-limit container:

-{{< highlight yaml "hl_lines=2-4 7-10" >}}
-        volumeMounts:
-        - mountPath: /etc/envoy/ssl
-          name: gloo-mtls-certs
-          readOnly: true
-...
-      volumes:
-      - name: gloo-mtls
-        secret:
-          defaultMode: 420
-          secretName: gloo-mtls
-{{< /highlight >}}
+The configuration for the extauth envoy sidecar can be found in the rate-limit-sidecar-config confimap.

 ---

 ## Cert Rotation

 Cert rotation can be done by updating the gloo-mtls-certs secret.
+The SDS sidecar will automatically pick up the change.

 ---